 Once you exit the museum, you will find yourself in the main church of this Solvang mission.
 As Santa Ines is an active church, be sure to be respectful of worshippers that may be inside.
 The chapel boasts typical mission style architecture, as it is a long, narrow room with a wood beam ceiling.
 The altar consists of a shrine to the patron saint of the mission, Saint Agnes, and the painted decorations are a careful restoration of the original artwork.
 Many of the niches in the chapel feature paintings, crucifixes, and statues from the time period that truly show the history of Santa Ines.

 After visiting the chapel, be sure to step outside and explore the grounds.
 Mission Santa Ines has a lovely garden filled with plants of all kinds, with the centerpiece being a peaceful fountain.
 As you walk through the garden, be sure to take note of the original seminary floor and the statues that reside in the niches.
 In addition to the garden is the cemetery, which has about 1,700 people buried there, including members of the clergy.

 Explore This Historical Mission in Solvang

 The Mission Santa Ines is an important part of California history.
 It is a beautiful site to visit in Solvang, for both visitors that have a personal connection to the Catholic church and for those who simply have an appreciation for history.
 Contact us today to learn more about this and other great attractions when you book your stay in one of our lovely vacation homes!
-Check out our specials, and get vacationing today!
+Check out our specials, take a dip in your private pool, and get vacationing today!